 Thank you for joining us!

-NOFA-NY is an organization of farmers, gardeners, advocates, and consumers working together to create a sustainable regional food system that’s ecologically sound, socially just, and economically viable.
-Through certification, education, and advocacy we promote land stewardship, organic food production, and local marketing.
+The Northeast Organic Farming Association (NOFA-NY) is an organization of farmers, gardeners, and consumers working together to create a sustainable regional food system that’s ecologically sound, socially just, and economically viable.
+Through demonstration and education, we promote land stewardship, organic food production, and local marketing.
 We bring consumer and farmer together to make high-quality food available to all people.
-Please click here to learn more about our organization.

-Both of NOFA-NY’s offices are located on land that was stewarded by the peoples of the Onondaga Nation, Firekeepers of the Haudenosaunee Confederacy, for more than a thousand years before European colonization.
+The space that we are in is located on land that was stewarded by the peoples of the Onondaga Nation, Firekeepers of the Haudenosaunee Confederacy, for more than a thousand years before European colonization.
 Land that was stolen to become what is now New York State.
-Please take a moment to reflect upon where you are in this moment.
-If you want to learn more about the land you are on, visit Native–Land.ca.
+Please take a moment to reflect on where you are, the people that were displaced, and the people that still live here.
+If you want to learn more about the land you are on, visit native–land.ca.

 We are grateful that members of the Onondaga Nation and the Syracuse Peace Council’s Neighbors of the Onondaga Nation (NOON) are offering the Witness to Injustice Blanket Exercise at this year’s conference.
 We encourage you to attend the workshop and learn

 more about the injustices Indigenous peoples have experienced in the past and present.

 To support NOON’s work to reclaim their land, please visit peacecouncil.net/noon.